 Addiction experts agree that benzodiazepine withdrawal is not only an incredibly unpleasant experience, it is also life-threatening and should be approached with extreme caution.

 You SHOULD NEVER try to detox from benzos on your own cold turkey.
 This could be a fatal decision.
 We cannot stress enough that benzodiazepine withdrawal can be dangerous and life-threatening.
 This is why we recommend a professional medical detox.
-We will explain this in greater detail in just a moment.

 How Long Does Benzodiazepine Withdrawal Last?